Associate Professor of Sociology

 Her research explores the intersections of work and markets, using the insights of economic sociology to make sense of forms of work.
 It explores how market cultures are generated, and how ethics, aesthetics and emotions are worked on in global consumer capitalism.
 She has developed these themes in projects on sales work, sex work and music work, and these ideas form the basis of Work, Consumption and Capitalism (Palgrave Macmillan, 2015).

-Lynne has three current projects:
+Lynne has four current projects:

 - Green Work (funded by the British Academy).
 This considers how ‘green collar’ workers bring eco-ethical principles and practices to market.